TheCoderGuru/docs/README.md

-# CSS Buttons
+# Stylify Buttons

 > focus on development and not too much on design

-## What is CSS Buttons
+## What is Stylify Buttons

-CSS Buttons is based on a bunch of css classes that you can use to customize the style of your buttons in html markup.
+Stylify Buttons is based on a bunch of css classes that you can use to customize the style of your buttons in html markup.

 <br>

-## Sample HTML Markup with CSS Buttons
+## Sample HTML Markup with Stylify Buttons

 <br>